 It’s hard to think straight when you’re hungry, sleeping rough or in a place no one wants to call “home”, surviving on instinct when hardship is your routine.
 That’s why we operate a street outreach program every night of the year to provide a little consistency and encouragement for people in need of love, hope and purpose.

-365 nights a year, NightShift volunteers prepare a nutritious meal in a Fraser Health approved facility, often in one of our supporting church’s kitchens, and serve our street friends at 7 pm from our mobile kitchen at 10635 King George Boulevard.
+365 nights a year, NightShift volunteers prepare a nutritious meal in a Fraser Health approved facility, often in one of our supporting church’s kitchens.
+We serve our street friends at 7 pm from our mobile kitchen or Taste of Heaven food truck at 10635 King George Boulevard.
 From our clothing truck we offer a clean change of clothes or a pair of shoes, a warm blanket or a small bag of care products, all to help friends living in poverty or on the street survive another night.

 Clothes & Blankets